-Photos: Huge fig tree finally at home in Amazon Spheres
+Tall tree for Amazon Spheres

-The 55-foot tree will be part of an impressive collection inside the Amazon Spheres, but getting it into place was a delicate operation.
+The 55-foot-tall tree will be part of a collection inside the Amazon Spheres, but getting it into place was a delicate operation.

-A week later than planned, a 55-foot-tall fig tree has been lowered into place in the Amazon Spheres, a centerpiece of the company’s new downtown Seattle campus.
+A week later than planned, a 55-foot-tall fig tree was lowered into place in the Amazon Spheres, a centerpiece of the company’s new downtown Seattle campus.

 The tree’s arrival was delayed by a week after initial difficulties because of its size.
 The tree, a rusty fig or Port Jackson fig, weighs more than 30,000 pounds along with its container, Amazon said.